-days, induces reductions in electricity consumption when the cost of supplying the electricity and the capacity
+days.
+These TOU rates are intended to reduce electricity consumption during the peak demand hours of the day, when the cost of supplying the electricity, and the capacity

-constraints on transmission networks are at their greatest (i.e., during peaks).
-Many evaluations of experiments
+constraints on transmission networks, are at their greatest, and potentially shift some of the consumption to the lower demand hours when the cost of supplying electricity is far lower..

-that assessed how households respond to TOU tariﬀs have consistently documented reductions in electricity

-consumption during peak hours.
-Furthermore, TOU prices can incentivize consumers to shift their electricity

-consumption from peak to oﬀ-peak hours.
 Ultimately, how eﬀective the time-varying electricity prices are at

-relocating electricity consumption depends on how responsive electricity consumers are to the magnitude of the
+reducing peak consumption, and shifting consumption across time, depends on how elastic consumers are to the magnitude of the

-price increase in peak-demand hours.
-Suppose that consumers are very sensitive to the change in peak-hour elec-
+price increase in peak-demand hours and the price decreases in the off-peak hours.
+In settings where housheolds are unresponsive to the within-day price changes, TOU programs may provide only small gains.
+In contrast, if consumers are very sensitive to the magnitude of the spread between the off-peak and peak elec-

-tricity price.
-In that case, there might be additional gains from adopting even more granular forms of dynamic
+tricity price, that would suggest that additional gains could be achieved by adopting even more dynamic

-pricing, such as Real-Time Pricing (RTP).
-Prest (2020), however, ﬁnds that even during peaks, households were
+pricing, such as Real-Time Pricing (RTP), where the peak vs. off-peak price spread varies across days.
+While many evaluations of TOU programs consistently document reductions in electricity

+consumption during peak hours, the literature often finds that households’ consumption is quite inelastic to the magnitude of the within-day price changes.
+Notably, Prest (2020) ﬁnds that, in a TOU pricing experiment in Ireland,households were
-highly insensitive to the incremental risings in the peak rate.1 In other words, according to the previous work,

-residential consumers seemed to respond only to the existence of the price changes.
-In this paper, the main

-goal is to re-evaluate households’ responsiveness to the magnitude of the peak-hour price increases in the setting
+highly insensitive to the incremental increases in the peak rate.1 That is, consumers seem to respond only to the existence of the within-day price changes and not the magnitude of the within-day price changes.
+The objective of this paper is to re-examine the TOU program evaluated by Prest to understand why the households’ aggregate consumption is so inelastic with respect to the magnitude of the within-day price changes.

-exploited by the paper, but through a diﬀerent approach.

 To measure how sensitive residential consumers are to the size of the price variations in peak-demand hours,